 You will then lay them against your generator in a box shape to deflect the generator’s noise to the ground.

-Building A Silencer Box
+Building a Silencer Box

-To do this, you will need to build a wooden frame that fits over your portable generator and attach either plywood, foam backing, or any other sturdy material suitable for building that will muffle the sound.
+To do this, you will need to build a wooden frame that fits over your portable generator and attach plywood, foam backing, or any other sturdy material suitable for building that will muffle the sound.

-I have seen a few boxes with built in fans that helped cool the generator while it was running, so the possibilities are endless.
+I have seen a few boxes with built-in fans that helped cool the generator while it was running, so the possibilities are endless.

-5 Tips For Keeping Noise Levels Down
+5 Tips for Keeping Noise Levels Down

-Install Your Generator Away From Your Home
+1. Install Your Generator Away from Your Home

-Simply moving your generator further away from your home and utilizing longer extension cords can easily cut down on how much noise you hear from your portable generator.
+By moving your generator further away from your home and utilizing longer extension cords can easily cut down on how much noise you hear from your portable generator.